TWUOnline/multi-access/pages/06.assessment/05.theory/01._intro/text-columns.md

 [mermaid]
 flowchart TD
-    A([Does the work demonstrate thorough understanding of the concepts? <br> Does the work meet the expectations outlined in the assignment?]) --YES---> B([Is the work complete and well communicated?])
+    A([Does the work demonstrate thorough understanding of the concepts?
+Does the work meet the expectations outlined in the assignment?]) --YES---> B([Is the work complete and well communicated?])
         B([Is the work complete and well communicated?]) --YES--> C[[E - Excellent/Exemplary]]
         B([Is the work complete and well communicated?]) --NO--> D([Meets Expectations]) A([Does the work demonstrate thorough understanding of the concepts?
 Does the work meet the expectations outlined in the assignment?]) --NO--> E[Is there evidence of partial understanding?]